Direct observation

 9.15amAssessor checks your ID.
 Your assessor will check your eye examination patient.
 You have a 15 minute break.

-9.30amEye examination assessment of a presbyopic patient (note 5 minute allowance in Scotland, Northern Ireland and hospitals).
+9.30amEye examination assessment of a presbyopic patient.

 10.15amYour assessor will check your contact lens patient.
 You have a 15 minute break.